Solothurn Madonna

-This image has been scanned illegally from a book.
-Notice whoever did this does not credit the publisher.
-The mechanical screen is seen very visibly.

-The Solothurn Madonna is a 1522 painting produced by Hans Holbein the Younger in Basel.
-It shows the Virgin Mary and Christ enthroned, flanked by Martin of Tours (shown as a bishop giving alms to a beggar) and Ursus of Solothurn (shown as a soldier in armour).
-Holbein used his wife Elsbeth as his model for the Madonna, and the baby "may well have been modelled on Holbein and Elsbeth's baby son Philipp."
+The Solothurn Madonna is an oil-on-panel painting created in 1522 by the German-Swiss artist Hans Holbein the Younger in Basel.
+The painting depicts the Virgin Mary and Christ enthroned, flanked by Martin of Tours, shown as a bishop giving alms to a beggar, and Ursus of Solothurn, depicted as a soldier in armour.
+Notably, Holbein used his wife, Elsbeth, as the model for the Madonna, and the baby is believed to have been modelled after Holbein and Elsbeth's infant son Philipp.

-The church which originally commissioned it is unknown, but it resurfaced in 1864 in poor condition in the Allerheiligenkapelle in the Grenchen district of Solothurn.
-It has been owned by the town of Solothurn since 1879, and it has been named after the town since the late 19th century.
-It is kept in the Solothurn Art Museum.
+The church that originally commissioned the Solothurn Madonna is unknown, but it reappeared in 1864 in a state of disrepair at the Allerheiligenkapelle in the Grenchen district of Solothurn.
+The town of Solothurn has owned the painting since 1879, and it has been named after the town since the late 19th century.
+Currently, it is housed at the Solothurn Art Museum.
 After the Darmstadt Madonna, the Solothurn Madonna is the second largest surviving Madonna by Hans Holbein the Younger.